cauwerx/CNV_PGS_interaction/README.md

 - **05_power_analyses:** Contains the scripts to infer the power to detect CNV-PGS interactions (`01_CNV_PGS`) or CNV burden - pLoF burden correlations (`02_CNVburden_LoFburden`).

+- **06_supplementary:** Contains the scripts for all analyses in the Supplementary Notes.

 ## Data availability: